-The purpose for proclaiming the Passion narrative at length is to enable the Assembly to experience the love of Christ offered to all people, despite our sins.
+The purpose for proclaiming the Passion narrative at length is to enable the assembly to experience the love of Christ offered to all people, despite our sins.
 It is a love that even death could not vanquish.
-The tragic crimes committed during the Passion of Christ cannot be attributed indiscriminately to all Jews of that time, nor to Jews today, and we should beware of reading these scriptures as polemic against Jews.
-We are mindful that Jesus, his mother Mary, and the apostles all were Jewish.
+The Passion of Jesus Christ according to John continues to draw attention in light of English translations of the Greek term Ioudaion as "the Jews."
+In light of the tragic history of Christian antisemitism, with preaching and hymn texts that assume all Jews were responsible for the death of Jesus (rather than the Roman imperial authorities), another and more accurate translation of the term has been considered and is used today, that is, using the the terms "Judean" or "Judeans" instead of "Jew" or "Jews."
 We claim that Christ's death and resurrection, and the grace and love of God we interpret as gifts offered through them, are indeed offered to all people of all times.